ssarahs-lab/project4-chatbot/README.md

 Live site link: [chatto-roboto](https://chatto-robotto.herokuapp.com/)
 ## Overview
-*Chatto Roboto* is a single page web app whereby the user can access a chatbot powered by natural language machine learning.
+*Chatto Roboto* is a single page web app whereby the user can access a chatbot powered by machine learning with natural language processing.

 ## Technologies used
+ReactJS, Axios, NodeJS, ExpressJS, React-Chatbot-Kit, OpenAI's GPT-3

+## Approach taken

 In this project, I used **ReactJS** to create the page and **React-Chatbot-Kit** to create the chatbot interface on the frontend.
 Then I used **Axios** to make an API call to the backend server.
 **NodeJS** and **ExpressJS** was then setup for the backend server which then makes an API call to **OpenAI's GPT-3**.

-## Approach taken

-For this project, I used React for Front-end and ExpressJS/NodeJS for the backend to make API calls.

 ## Installation instructions